-It’s funny that this group of useful iPhone apps is not #1 on the list.
+It’s funny that this group is not #1 on the list.
 It’s about money!
 Turns out that reading and writing are activities that happen more often than spending money.
 So its down here.

 I am sure the day will come where my wallet will be much thinner than it is and all my plastic cards will sit on my phone.
 Starbucks Mobile Card is the wave of the future.
 I love the ability to pay for Starbucks with my phone.
 And perhaps this app will become a major revenue producer for Starbucks when I can link credit cards to it.

 Paypal and eBay on my phone are great convenience when required, chase, my bank is also an occasional life saver.
 Square, the credit card processor is what I use for taking donations for my nonprofit and mint keeps me within my budgets.